 That website tool has not yet been set up — but you can sign up on the federal trade commission’s website to be notified when it is.

-Even if you don’t get cash — you could still get free credit monitoring for 10 years or if you were a minor when the breach happened and were affected you could get 18 years of free credit monitoring.Grab the FREE WDTN News App for iPhone or Android.
+Even if you don’t get cash — you could still get free credit monitoring for 10 years or if you were a minor when the breach happened and were affected you could get 18 years of free credit monitoring.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.